vponnap/myfirstdemo/README.md

 artifactId to whatever you want.
 Here we set it to `spring.example` and `myfirstdemo`

 Generate the project and unzip it into your project directory.
 You probably want to initialize git, add a .gitignore and make your initial commit at this point.
-You should now have build.gradle file if you've selected a gradle project or pom.xml if it is maven.
+You should now have `build.gradle` file if you've selected a gradle project and `pom.xml` if it is maven.

 Next step is to make sure you have all your dependencies, here we are using JPA, mysql connecter and jdbc.
 You can checkout `build.gradle` file for configuration details.

-Create CrossOrigin with `http://localhost:3000`, in MyuserController.
+Create CrossOrigin with `http://localhost:3000` in MyuserController.

-Update `application.properties` file with the database credentials.
-Before that make sure you have created a `user` schema and `details` table in the database.
+Update `application.properties` file with the database credentials, but before that make sure you have created a `user` schema and `details` table in the database.

 Now build the application